EnigmaCurry/curlbomb/README.md

  * It adds a factor of authentication.
 Requests without the knock are denied.
- * It helps to prevent mistakes, as the knock parameter is randomly generated each time curlbomb is run and can only be used once. (`-n 1`)
+ * It helps to prevent mistakes, as the knock parameter is randomly generated each time curlbomb is run and can only be used once.
+(See `-n 1`)

 (Astute readers will notice that the KNOCK variable is being fed to the script that is being downloaded, not into the curl command.
 That's